hatchjaw/jacktrip-teensy/README.md

 headphones into Teensy and hear the audio that's being delivered from the server over UDP.
-Route audio from the client to system playback; plug some headphones into your computer and hear audio that's being sent from Teensy to the server.
+Route audio from the client to system playback; plug some headphones into your computer/audio interface and hear audio that's being sent from Teensy to the server.

 ## Notes